jedick/MLE-capstone-project/README.md

 1. Using abstracts for claim verification is problematic.
 The authors of **SciFact** note that "evidence is found in the abstract in more than 60% of cases" ([Wadden et al., 2020](https://doi.org/10.18653/v1/2020.emnlp-main.609)), but this implies that evidence for many claims is not in the abstract.
 Likewise, [Lang (2023)](https://doi.org/10.3897/ese.2023.e94153) advises that “errors can come from citing [...] abstracts,  which often contain information different from that in the associated article.”
 2. Hand-picked lists of evidence sentences, which are available in **Citation-Integrity**, require considerable human effort.

-Automatic *evidence retrieval* from full-text documents reduces the need for human input, but it also makes the problem more complex.
-Taking 100 sentences in a journal article as a low estimate ([the median for papers in PubMed Central is closer to 166](https://quantifyinghealth.com/length-of-a-research-paper)), at least 150,090 sentences would need to be processed to verify the citations available in the datasets used here (**SciFact**: 100 × ca. 1,409 reference articles; **Citation-Integrity**: 100 × 100 reference articles).

-In both stages, the model will be trained using the same datasets consisting of human annotations of quotation accuracy.
+Therefore, this project is planned to have three phases:

+- Phase 1: Model training using preprocessed datasets.
+For this claim verification task, a variety of large and small datasets will be used for training.
+- Phase 2: Setting up a preprocessing pipeline for *evidence retrieval* from full-text documents.
+This is a more specific task concerned with quotation accuracy that will use PDFs of articles rather than the evidence sentences provided in the datasets.
+- Phase 3: Deployment and processing of massive datasets, such as bioRxiv.

 ## Training data

-The training data include the claims with citations, abstracts or evidence sentences hand-picked from reference articles (which in a later stage will be replaced with automatic evidence retrieval), and human annotations of quotation accuracy.
-The total number of annotated citation instances in both datasets is approximately 4,800.
+Following the procedure used in the MultiVerS paper ([Wadden et al., 2022](https://doi.org/10.18653/v1/2022.findings-naacl.6)), the **Fever** [dataset](https://fever.ai/dataset/fever.html) with 185,445 claims derived from Wikipedia will be used for pretraining a claim verification model.
+Then, the following two datasets targeting quotation accuracy will be used to finetune the model.

 [Wadden et al. (2020)](https://doi.org/10.18653/v1/2020.emnlp-main.609): “The **SciFact** dataset consists of 1,409 scientific claims verified against a corpus of 5,183 abstracts.”
 The claims were written by experts, paired with abstracts, and annotated with labels and rationales.

 [Sarol et al. (2024)](https://doi.org/10.1093/bioinformatics/btae420): **Citation-Integrity** is a corpus based on citations to 100 highly-cited biomedical publications with full text available from the PubMed Central Open Access Subset.
 Citing articles were randomly selected from those that cite the reference article multiple times.
-According to the authors, “A total of 3063 citation instances corresponding 3420 cita­tion context sentences and 3791 evidence sentences were annotated”.
+According to the authors, “A total of 3063 citation instances corresponding 3420 citation context sentences and 3791 evidence sentences were annotated”.

 See [data/README.md](data/README.md) for source URLs and other information.